 Written language is inadequate for expressing the precise structure and composition of a molecule.
 Despite the best efforts of IUPAC and other groups to establish standard rules for naming compounds, the only unambiguous way to depict a substance is with a structural formula.
 The name of a particular substance can vary according to the source used: CAS, CRC, Beilstein/Reaxys, etc. all have used different nomenclature conventions over the decades, and the rules change over time.
 Many IUPAC-style names are now generated by software tools rather than by hand, and there is much variation.
 Chemists generally use acronyms, trivial names, and trade names as shorthand.

-Encyclopedic treatises offer a general overview of a topic by expert authors.
-They are good starting points for learning about particular reactions and chemical mechanisms, and they contain numerous literature references.
+Encyclopedic treatises offer a general, structured overview by expert authors.
+They are good starting points for learning about particular reactions and chemical mechanisms, and they contain numerous (older) literature references.

-Here's a selection of open-ended publications (distinct from peer-reviewed journals that publish reviews) that contain authoritative reviews of interest to organic chemists.
+Here's a selection of open-ended publications that contain authoritative reviews of interest to organic chemists.

 You can save searches and set up customized email alerts in most of the major databases that index the literature: SciFinder, Web of Science, Reaxys, PubMed, etc. You can also track new issues of your favorite journals and get tables of contents sent to you by email or RSS feed.